ahadji05/Imaging2D_WLSQ/README.md

 *note the last parameter "host"*

 to use the second library (naive GPU implementation) replace "host" with "device".
-To use the third replace "host" with "device_revOp", like this.
+To use the third replace "host" with "device_revOp", like this:

--  python main.py demo-data/velmod.csv demo-data/problemSetup.txt demo-data/seismicShots/ demo-result device_revOp
+-  python main.py demo-data/velmod.csv demo-data/problemSetup.txt demo-data/seismicShots/ demo-result **device_revOp**